arafato/alicloud-core-concepts-book/manuscript/governance.md

 # Governance
 Cloud governance is the development and implementation of controls to manage access, budget, and policies for security, compliance, and even high-availability and resiliency across your workloads in the cloud.
-In this chapter we will focus on the core concepts and according best-practices to implement according controls and policies for most of the before mentioned aspects.
+In this chapter, we will focus on the core concepts and according best-practices to implement according controls and policies for most of the before mentioned aspects.

 ## Account Management
 There are currently two different types (or *memberships*) of Alibaba Cloud accounts: *Individual Account* and *Enterprise Account*.
 There is no difference in terms of functionality.
 They differ, however, in terms of real-name verification requirements, free tier offering, discount eligibility, and whether they can be added to an Resource Directory account.
 Let's quickly go through each of them.